Move over flat design, there’s a new design trend kid in town: the whimsical custom illustration!

 Is the cat interacting or just watching the hand?
 I think it might want to pounce on it…

-Why I think these illustrations are effective
+Why I think these illustrations were effective (in 2018)

 Whatever your personal design preferences are, it’s clear that the SaaS world has been heavily influenced by illustration in 2018.